geesun/build-scripts/README.md

 the build-scripts folder.
 Under this output folder, a sub-directory will be named after platforms, and then platform flavour name will be one below that.

+This is not the case for platforms with only a single flavour, and they will be stored in a subfolder with the name of the platform under the output folder.

-Output for the juno flavour of the public platforms will be stored under `output/public/output.juno/`.
+Output for the juno flavour of the juno platform will be stored under `output/juno/`.